 Two things make this number worth watching all summer.
 First, it moves.
 Season-win futures drift as depth-chart news, transfer eligibility, and preseason hype get priced in, so the same line can be juiced differently at two books on the same afternoon.
 Second, this class of team sits right in the softest part of the college football board.
-Books sharpen a dozen NFL Sundays to the half-point; they cannot price 130-plus season-win numbers that tightly, and a rebuilding Big Ten program a year removed from a losing record is exactly where a lagging number survives.
+Books sharpen an NFL season win total across 32 teams to the half-point; they cannot price 130-plus college season-win numbers that tightly, and a rebuilding Big Ten program a year removed from a losing record is exactly where a lagging number survives.
 Those soft spots are what the patient bettor is shopping for.

 The schedule is the knowable half of this bet, and it is where the case for the over starts.
 Sort the games into three buckets and the number almost sets itself.